There are few BBQ or grilling main courses that command more attention than this one. Now learn how to cook a whole hog the way the pros do it!

+When learning how to cook a whole hog for competition, realize that special attention must be paid to many of the different sections of the hog.
 Whole hog cooks must present the judges with a showy animal and then serve them tastes of the hams, shoulders, and loins.
 It is here that cooks demonstrate the most impressive range of hog cooking styles imaginable, and showmanship.

 Some cook the hog on its back, butterflied flat or cupped “boat style”, some sit the hog on its haunches, some lie the animal on its stomach, and a few cook “running style” – standing up – the most impressive display.

 Brad Orrison’s team from The Shed BBQ & Blues Joint restaurants in Ocean Springs, MS, Gulfport, MS, and Mobile, AL, produce a magnificent specimen, running style, shown at the top of this page.
 Pitmaster Hobson Cherry expends serious time and energy to get the back straight and make the mahogany critter look as if it is heading somewhere, which I suppose it is.
 They even have a stainless steel armature that they have built allowing them to adjust the back, head, height, etc. This method means a little less bark because the inside is shielded by the side flaps, and the skin is not very chewable, but she is a beauty!
 That’s Cherry on the left, Orrison on the right, and the gal in the middle is Dinner.

 BBQ legend Mike Mills shows how to cook whole hog